 Candyman is a forthcoming 2020 American supernatural horror feature film reboot (or “spiritual sequel”) of the 1990s franchise directed by Nia DaCosta and produced by Jordan Peele (director of Us; Get Out and producer of forthcoming TV series’ Lovecraft Country and The Twilight Zone) via his Monkeypaw Productions.
 The original 1992 Candyman movie was loosely based on Clive Barker‘s story The Forbidden and starred Tony Todd as the iconic titular supernatural killer.

 Joining Yahya Abdul-Mateen II as the titular Candyman and Teyonah Parris, the production features Nathan Stewart-Jarrett (Misfits) and Colman Domingo (Fear the Walking Dead).

 Candyman is now scheduled for release on September 25, 2020.

 Previously, YouTuber Mr. H posted an update about Jordan Peele’s reboot of Candyman, based upon insider information gleaned from a test screening.
-Mr. H reckoned the vibe is not good on this one and that Jordan Peele’s apparent ascendancy to being a major horror player is now seriously in doubt.
-Watch the video to see why…
+Mr. H reckoned the vibe is not good and that Jordan Peele’s apparent ascendancy to being a major horror player is now in doubt.
+Watch the video below…